 Do you have any such not-to-do list?
 Let’s create one.

-Growth is the only option you have – Doesn’t matter what it should be, if it’s good, it has to grow, humanity has to grow, love and harmony has to grow.
-For us to grow you need to grow within our own mind and society.
+Growth is the only option you have – Doesn’t matter what it should be, if it’s good, it has to grow, humanity has to grow, love and harmony have to grow.
+To grow, we need to grow within our own mind and society.
 No country can grow by causing trouble to another country.
-If we can keep this in mind when we play little office politics, we can make our work place a better livable place.
+If we can keep this in mind when we play little office politics, we can make our workplace a better livable place.

 I am not a word weaver like Gandhi, I need to borrow his mind-equation, probably no other lines could summarize this equation of life better.